 Since 1921 - Jefferson County, Colorado

 Imagine if developers were allowed to build multi-story, high-density apartment and townhome buildings anywhere and everywhere between Colfax and Wide Acres Rd.
-That would happen under a draft proposal released recently by Jefferson County.
-This is real. (see below) If the proposal is approved, 3- and 4-story apartment buildings could line the north side of Wide Acres Rd. and the streets connecting Wide Acres to Colfax, adding hundreds of apartments, people and cars to our neighborhood.
+That would happen under the draft proposal released in late June by Jefferson County.
+If the proposal is approved, 3- and 4-story apartment buildings could line the north side of Wide Acres Rd. and the streets connecting Wide Acres to Colfax, adding hundreds of apartments, people and cars to our neighborhood.
 Our neighborhood would become like Denver.

 Here's What Happened